prof-rossetti/georgetown-opim-557-201710/README.md

 ### GitHub

 This [GitHub repository](https://github.com/prof-rossetti/georgetown-opim-557-20-201710) is the primary source of information about this course.

-However, in many cases, this repository may contain links to Blackboard.
-And additional proprietary resources are available in Blackboard, such as lecture notes and example files from previous semesters.
+ However, additional proprietary resources are available in Blackboard, such as lecture notes and example files from previous semesters.
+When applicable, this repository contains deep-links to pertinent Blackboard content.

 ### Blackboard

-All Announcements will be sent through Blackboard and archived for reference in the [Announcements](/announcements) directory of this repository.
+Announcements will be sent through Blackboard and archived for reference in the [Announcements](/announcements) directory of this repository.

-All Assignments and Projects will be submitted through Blackboard.
+The "Documents > Resources" section contains additional proprietary lecture notes and example files.

-Additional proprietary lecture notes and example files exist in the "Documents > Resources" section of Blackboard.
+All projects will be submitted through Blackboard.
+All assignment and project grades will be kept in the Blackboard Grade Center.

 ### Slack